SPDUK/portfolio/content/blog/react-destructuring/index.md

 }
 ```

-But we know we can destucture, so you might be tempted to then write:
+But we know we can destructure, so you might be tempted to then write:

 ```javascript
 onChange = e => {